Introduction to the Buttonville Community

 - Cochrane Pond – a natural wooded area with walking paths

-There is a Women’s Institute Community Centre Hall which can be hired for private events.
-Other nearby community centres are Bayview Hill Community Centre -which offers a swimming pool with waterslide and beach area, an ice rink and a fitness centre.
-Additionally, they offer adult education classes and children’s programs.
-Also the Pan Am Centre in South Unionville has a plethora of sports facilities and an Olympic size swimming pool.
-There is also a table tennis club in the area.
+Residents of Buttonville can hire the Women’s Institute Community Centre Hall for private events.
+Other nearby community centres are Bayview Hill Community Centre – which offers a swimming pool with a waterslide and beach area, an ice rink, and a fitness centre.
+They also offer adult education classes and children’s programs.
+Additionally, the Pan Am Centre in South Unionville has a plethora of sports facilities and an Olympic size swimming pool.
+Lastly, there is also a table tennis club in the area.

-This neighbourhood boasts two very good elementary schools which are highly regarded.
+There are two very good elementary schools in this community.
 Older students travel a little further afield to St Augustine Catholic High School or Unionville High School.
 For more information on schools, see our Complete Guide to Schools in Markham.
 Here is a list of public schools in the area:

 - Sainte Marguerite-Bourgeoys Catholic Elementary School